-In the event of someones death, the cost of arranging and conducting a funeral is passed on to their family.
-The cost of funerals are rising every year dramatically, so it would make sense to fix the price of your funeral by paying for the plan upfront – at today’s prices.
+In the event of someone’s death, the cost of arranging and conducting a funeral can fall to their family.
+The costs of funerals are rising dramatically every year, so it makes sense to fix the price of your funeral by paying for the plan upfront – at today’s prices.

 When you lose someone, the last thing you want to think about is arranging a funeral and paying for it in full with little to no notice.
-By arranging a prepaid funeral plan upfront, you take the worry away.
-You will give yourself complete peace of mind that your family will not have the worry of organising or paying for an expensive funeral in the future.
+By arranging a Prepaid Funeral Plan upfront, you take the worry away.
+You will give yourself the complete peace of mind that your family will not have the stress of organising or paying for an expensive funeral in the future.

-If you want to be remembered in a certain way, a funeral plan may be the right choice for you.
+If you want your loved ones to remember you in a certain way, a Funeral Plan may be the right choice for you.
 You can personalise your funeral in advance.
-This means that you can pick the music, flowers, invitations, hymns or any other customisation you can think of!
+You can pick the music, flowers, invitations, hymns or any other customisation you can imagine!